tes/compoxure/README.md

 #### Cache Engine

-Page composer allows caching of both the back end response and page fragments.
+Compoxure allows caching of both the back end response and page fragments.
 This is currently done using Redis, but other cache engines could be put in place.

-Note that the cache implementation in Redis is not done using TTLs, as this means that once Redis expires a key if the backend service is down that page composer will serve a broken page.
+Note that the cache implementation in Redis is not done using TTLs, as this means that once Redis expires a key if the backend service is down that compoxure will serve a broken page.
 It is instead done slightly differently to allow for the situation that serving stale content is better than serving no content (this is one of the safe failure modes).

 To disable caching simply delete the entire config section.

 |Property|Description|
 ---------|------------
-engine|The engine to use (currently only 'redis' is valid).
+engine|The engine to use (currently only 'redis' is valid). url|If Redis, set a url for the redis server - e.g. localhost:6379?db=0 host|If Redis, set the host explicitly (this and params below are an alternative to using url) port|If Redis, set the port explicitly db|If Redis, set the db explicitly

 #### Transformations

-The heart of Page Composer is the transformation area.
+The heart of compoxure is the transformation area.
 This is where you can add your own selector based transformations, or simply leave the default declarative transformation:

 ```json
      "DeclarativeReplacement": {